DFE-Digital/apply-for-qualified-teacher-status/app/views/static/privacy.md

 - to have your personal data rectified if it is inaccurate or incomplete
 - to request the deletion or removal of personal data where there is no compelling reason for its continued processing
-- to restrict our processing of your personal data (for instance allow us to store it but not process it further)
+- to restrict our processing of your personal data (for instance, to allow us to store it but not process it further)
 - to object to direct marketing (including profiling) and processing for the purposes of scientific or historical research and statistics
-- not to be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect on you
+- not to be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect on you.

 If you have any questions about how we’ll use your personal information, email [qts.enquiries@education.gov.uk](mailto:qts.enquiries@education.gov.uk)